Notable People

 The Met's own memorial writing describes a figure who moved easily between serious musical accomplishment and mass-media presence.
 She could sing demanding coloratura roles, turn up on television with comic timing intact, and talk about opera in a way that made audiences feel invited instead of examined.

 Her popularity mattered structurally.
-She did not just make people like her.
+She did more than make people like her.
 She made them less afraid of the art form.

 Her second career may have been just as important as the first